chitram1/ecber/README.md

 0	3.419	6008BECNR	positive	State start
 ```

-The observation ID is the name of the file with the encodings -- in the above case, the observation id is 6008BECNR.
-The Start..s. stands for the starting time, and Stop..s. stands for the stopping time, both of which are in seconds.
-The Duration..s. is the duration of seconds between the start and stop time.
-Behavioral.category and Behavior will be one of the event code states.
-Lastly, Behavior.type indicates whether or not it is a point or state event.
+- The observation ID is the name of the file with the encodings -- in the above case, the observation id is 6008BECNR. - The Start..s. stands for the starting time, and Stop..s. stands for the stopping time, both of which are in seconds. - The Duration..s. is the duration of seconds between the start and stop time.
+- Behavioral.category and Behavior will be one of the event code states.
+- Behavior.type indicates whether or not it is a point or state event.

 All of the functions for calculating entropy, reliability, and kappa values take in excel files as formatted above.